tjvantoll/www.tjvantoll.com/_posts/2015-07-27-mobile-safari-performance.md

 ## The bigger picture

 Even though things like the network and memory constraints certainly contribute to the mobile web's woes, I would [continue to argue that the core issue is still the web's lack of monetization options](http://developer.telerik.com/featured/the-webs-cruft-problem/).
-The painfully slow speed at which The Verge loads has a lot more to due with the eight ads, “Recommended” links, and other such cruft that the site uses than with network or browser limitations.
+The painfully slow speed at which The Verge loads has a lot more to do with the eight ads, “Recommended” links, and other such cruft that the site uses than with network or browser limitations.
 But in my experience, if you confront sites with this sort of performance data they'll defend it as a necessity... which is exactly what happened for this article on Twitter.

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr"><a href="https://twitter.com/satefan">@satefan</a> <a href="https://twitter.com/verge">@verge</a> You realize that &quot;bloat&quot; pays the salaries of editorial, product, design, video, etc etc etc, right?</p>&mdash; nilay patel (@reckless) <a href="https://twitter.com/reckless/status/623229284040183808">July 20, 2015</a></blockquote>